UPDATED APRIL 2021

 “With so much emphasis on food in our daily lives—from early childhood memories to the proliferation of cooking shows and recipes on television, on the Internet, and through social media platforms―it is imperative that food service staff at senior living residences innovate to provide quality meals that are both flavorful and healthful,” said Certified Master Chef Brad Barnes, director of CIA Consulting and Industry Programs.
 “We look forward to working with Argentum to help senior living professionals take a fresh look at their dining and hospitality programs and continue to evolve and improve the residential dining experience.”

-The Argentum Dining & Hospitality Conference, May 19-20, will run concurrently with the 2020 Argentum Senior Living Executive Conference at the Tampa Convention Center.
-The two-day specialized conference is designed to benefit those working in senior living dining as well as those in the hospitality industry exploring the senior living field: chefs, operations managers, regional dining managers, procurement staff, and restaurant managers, among others.
+The Argentum Dining & Hospitality Conference will run concurrently with the 2021 Argentum Senior Living Executive Conference at the Phoenix Convention Center.
+The conference is designed to benefit those working in senior living dining as well as those in the hospitality industry exploring the senior living field: chefs, operations managers, regional dining managers, procurement staff, and restaurant managers, among others.

 Participants can register for a pass that provides access to dedicated dining and hospitality programming as well as a wide range of offerings within the larger Senior Living Executive Conference.